r-dbi/RSQLite/revdep/README.md

 cdfUnits2table: no visible global function definition for ‘%do%’
 cdfUnits2table: no visible global function definition for ‘foreach’
 cdfUnits2table: no visible binding for global variable ‘i’
+createChrDict: no visible global function definition for ‘na.omit’
-connectDb: no visible global function definition for ‘dbGetQuery’
+getAllFSetMpsTables: no visible global function definition for ‘%dopar%’
-createChrDict: no visible global function definition for ‘na.omit’ ...
-61 lines ...
+getAllFSetMpsTables: no visible global function definition for ‘foreach’
+getAllFSetMpsTables: no visible binding for global variable ‘i’
-  definition for ‘dbGetQuery’
+parseBpmapCel: no visible global function definition for ‘aggregate’
-makePdInfoPackage,NgsExpressionPDInfoPkgSeed: no visible global function definition for ‘dbGetQuery’ makePdInfoPackage,NgsTilingPDInfoPkgSeed: no visible global function definition for ‘dbGetQuery’
+parseCdfSeqAnnotSnp: no visible global function definition for ‘aggregate’
-Undefined global functions or variables:
+parseNgsTrio: no visible global function definition for ‘aggregate’ Undefined global functions or variables:
-  %do% %dopar% aggregate dbGetQuery foreach getDoParWorkers i na.omit unitLst
+  %do% %dopar% aggregate foreach getDoParWorkers i na.omit unitLst Consider adding importFrom("stats", "aggregate", "na.omit") to your NAMESPACE file.
-Consider adding
-  importFrom("stats", "aggregate", "na.omit")
-to your NAMESPACE file.